Roger Berbig

-Roger Berbig (born 6 November 1954 in Zürich, Switzerland) is a retired football goalkeeper.
+Roger Berbig (born 6 November 1954) is a retired football goalkeeper.

-During his club career, Berbig played solely for Grasshoppers Zürich where he won 4 Swiss championships and reached the semi finals of the UEFA Cup in 1977/78.
+During his club career, Berbig played solely for Grasshoppers Zürich where he won 4 Swiss championships and reached the semi-finals of the UEFA Cup in 1977/78.
 He was club captain between 1982–84 and lead the team to 3 successive championship titles.

 He also played for the Switzerland national football team.